ni/nimi-python/docs/nidcpower/functions.rst

     Creates a new advanced sequence step in the advanced sequence specified by the Active advanced sequence.
-When you create an advanced sequence step, each attribute you passed to the :py:meth:`nidcpower.Session.create_advanced_sequence` function is reset to its default value for that step unless otherwise specified.
+When you create an advanced sequence step, each property you passed to the :py:meth:`nidcpower.Session.create_advanced_sequence` method is reset to its default value for that step unless otherwise specified.

-    **Support for this Function**
+    **Support for this Method**

-    You must set the source mode to Sequence to use this function.
+    You must set the source mode to Sequence to use this method.

-    Using the :py:meth:`nidcpower.Session.set_sequence` function with Advanced Sequence functions is unsupported.
+    Using the :py:meth:`nidcpower.Session.set_sequence` method with Advanced Sequence methods is unsupported.

     **Related Topics**: